micmejia/bible-dump/NKJV/Proverbs/Prov 7.md

 For at the window of my house I looked through my lattice,

 ###### 7
-And saw among the simple, I perceived among the [^a]youths, A young man devoid[^b] of understanding,
+And saw among the simple, I perceived among the youths, A young man devoid of understanding,

 ###### 8
 Passing along the street near her corner; And he took the path to her house